martinig/axy-assay-comparison/README.md

-# axy-assay-comparison
+# A comparison of standardized personality assays and accelerometer data in North American red squirrels (Tamiasciurus hudsonicus)

-Standardized assay and accelerometer data comparison
+Code and data used in "A comparison of standardized personality assays and accelerometer data in North American red squirrels (Tamiasciurus hudsonicus)"